variousauthors/the-valley/NEXTSTEPS.md

        - [x] just need to investigate why it is happening
              - easy! left over buffer stuff
              - [x] fix it
- - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
-       [ ] this is noticeable now that we are drawing transparency
  - [x] BUG!
 Something wrong with the BCD during combat with high stat numbers it started to misbehave
  - [x] BUG!
 Yeah BCD is just wack gotta fix that